Measuring data types: Introduction

 Inspired by this, we give an analogue in our setting.

-\begin{theorem*}[{\cref{thm:enriched}}] Let $\C$ be a locally presentable, closed symmetric monoidal category.
+\begin{theorem}[{\cref{thm:enriched}}] Let $\C$ be a locally presentable, closed symmetric monoidal category.
 Let $F\colon \C\rightarrow \C$ be an accessible, lax symmetric monoidal functor.
-Then the category of $F$-algebras in $\C$ is enriched, tensored and contensored over the closed symmetric monoidal category of $F$-coalgebras in $\C$. \end{theorem*}

-We use this to give a notion of partial algebra homomorphism.
+Then the category of $F$-algebras in $\C$ is enriched, tensored and cotensored over the closed symmetric monoidal category of $F$-coalgebras in $\C$. \end{theorem} We use this to give a notion of partial algebra homomorphism.
 The theorem says that, given $F$-algebras $A$ and $B$, in lieu of a set $\Alg(A,B)$ of algebra homomorphism $A\rightarrow B$, there is a coalgebra $\ubalg(A,B)$ of partial algebra homomorphisms.
 Inspired by the generalization of (co)limits in ordinary categories to weighted (co)limits in enriched categories, we generalize the notion of initial algebra to $C$-initial algebra for any coalgebra $C$.
-Thus, by considering polynomial endofunctors, we generalize the notion of W-types (i.e., initial algebra of a polynomial endofunctor), and we give many such examples.
-We also make sense of partial homomorphisms up to index $n$ and construct a tower of coalgebras:
+Thus, by considering polynomial endofunctors, we generalize the notion of categorical W-types (i.e., initial algebra of a polynomial endofunctor), and we give many such examples.
+We emphasize that not all polynomial endofunctors can be considered, as the endofunctor must be lax monoidal.
+For instance, this prevents the theory to be applied to general list type, but only lists over a monoid, see \cref{subsec:list} below.
+Moreover, the requirement of ``symmetry" for $\C$ and $F$ above is not strictly necessary, and is only there for convenience.